 Vermont state Rep. Robert Hooper, D-Burlington, listens during a meeting of the House Committee on Government Operations and Military Affairs at the Vermont Statehouse on Thursday, May 8, 2025, in Montpelier.

-Rep. Bob Hooper, a Burlington Democrat, has stepped down from his committee after an internal legislative panel found that he violated the Vermont House’s sexual harassment rules.
+Rep. Bob Hooper, a Burlington Democrat, says he is planning to resign from the Legislature after an internal legislative panel found that he violated the Vermont House’s sexual harassment rules.

 “I commend the impacted member who filed the complaint,” Krowinski, also a Burlington Democrat, wrote in her email to House.
 “It was an extraordinarily courageous action to come forward and I’m asking that you give them privacy at this time.”

-Hooper, in an interview, said it was appropriate he’d been asked to leave the committee.
+Hooper, in an interview Friday morning, said it was appropriate he’d been asked to leave the committee.
 But he said he was “perplexed” by the process.

 “What is a really good policy for people who are being sexually harassed seems to have been weaponized to some degree,” he said.
 “The House doesn’t really seem to have a convenient slot for what you would consider uncomfortable work environments.”